create3000/x_ite/docs/_posts/components/Core/MetadataSet.md

 ### MFNode [in, out] **value** [ ] <small>[X3DMetadataObject]</small>
 {: #fields-value }

-The *value* field provides a list of X3DMetadataObject nodes whose meaning is determined by the name field.
+The *value* field provides a list of X3DMetadataObject nodes whose meaning is each determined by their respective name field.

 ## Advice